Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: Introduction

 \section{Introduction}

 In order to further our understanding of galaxy formation we must investigate how the first galaxies formed during the epoch of reionization (EoR).
-Advances in (sub)-millimetre interferometers have made it possible to detect galaxies out to redshift six and beyond both in continuum and spectroscopically ~\citep{Maiolino2015,Riechers2013}.
-This enables constraints on their physical properties such as star formation rate (SFR), dynamical mass and conditions in their inter-stellar medium (ISM)~\citep{Wang2013,Willott2015,Willott2015a}.
-The most luminous galaxies found at $z>6$ are expected to be highly biased tracers of the underlying dark matter distribution, forming in the most overdense regions of space.
+Advances in (sub)-millimeter interferometers have made it possible to detect galaxies out to a redshift of 6 and beyond both in continuum and spectroscopically ~\citep{Riechers2013, Maiolino2015, Strandet2017,Marrone2018}.This enables constraints on their physical properties such as star formation rate (SFR), dynamical mass and conditions in their inter-stellar medium (ISM)~\citep{Wang2013,Willott2015,Willott2015a}.
+The most luminous galaxies and quasars found at $z>6$ are expected to be highly biased tracers of the under lying dark matter distribution, forming in the most overdense regions of space.
 Hierarchical evolution causes these overdensities to grow with time, making it likely that these systems are progenitors of the most massive galaxies and structures we observe at any redshift \citep{Chiang2013}.
 This makes observations of galaxies during the EoR a crucial probe of the early evolution of these massive systems.
 Observations of these extreme systems and there surroundings during the EoR are key to constraining galaxy formation models.